Pleat styles might come and go in the world of fashion…

 Download Our Window Treatments Buyers Guide

 This guide is a great starting point in your redecorating adventures.
-Please contact us for help finding the perfect drapery pleat and design styles for your home.
+Please contact us to find the perfect drapery pleat and design styles for your home.

 More Home Design Inspirations from 3 Blind Mice Window Coverings

 Add a new burst of style and decorative inspiration to your home with new window coverings.
 The vast array of colors and fabrics set a luxe or laid back tone, while pleated details draw the eye upwards, adding height to the room.
 Happy pleating!